polygeist111/Project-Mesh/CI_README.md

   - determine how to allow multiple reusable workflows to share build cache
   - add link to super-linter actions output
   - onsider whether to delete reports files after use
+  - add setting on manual run whether to commit anything/deploy to pages

 ### Backlog